memph1024/swapdex-documentation/docs/dev-guides/Tutorials/evm-tutorial/evm-tools-and-res/eth-libs.md

 Different methods are available inside provider and wallet.
 Depending on which network you want to connect to, you can set the RPC_URL, ChainID, NETWORK_NAME to the following values:

-**Kusari Development Node**
+**SwapDex Development Node**

 - RRC URL: `http://localhost:9933`
 - ChainID: `142`
 - Network Name: `dev`

-**Kusari Testnet**
+**SwapDex Testnet**

 - RPC URL: `https://rpc-testnet.swapdex.network/rpc`
 - ChainID: `142`
-- Network Name: `Kusari`
+- Network Name: `SwapDex`

 ## **Web3.py Library**
 ---

 Web3.py is a set of libraries that allow developers to interact with Ethereum nodes using HTTP, IPC, or WebSocket protocols with Python.
-Kusari has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
-Therefore, developers can leverage this compatibility and use the web3.py library to interact with a Kusari node as if they were doing so on Ethereum.
+SwapDex has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
+Therefore, developers can leverage this compatibility and use the web3.py library to interact with a SwapDex node as if they were doing so on Ethereum.

-### **Setup Web3.py with Kusari**
+### **Setup Web3.py with SwapDex**

 To get started with the web3.py library, install it using the following command: